IP-CAM/ocmod3-session-debloater/README.md

 # Session Debloater

 ## Description
 The Session Debloater extension is for Opencart 3 CMS.
-It fixes the known bug and prevents to bloat session table in DB [issue #7094](https://github.com/opencart/opencart/issues/7094).
+It fixes the known bug and prevents to bloat session table in DB (issue [#7094](https://github.com/opencart/opencart/issues/7094)).

 ## Features
 * Removes session entries older than gc_maxlifetime seconds + 1 day